exc-jdbi/BigPrimeGenerators/README.md

 # BigPrimeGenerators
-### Different ways of generating very long prime numbers.
+### Different variants of the very fast generation of very big primes numbers.

 **Variant BigPrimeGenerator:**<br>
 A naive variant that is already very fast.